Toruitas/nose-nick/README.md

 ~~Step 4: Get coordinates of nose~~

-Step 5: Draw nose position shape on the canvas
+~Step 5: Draw nose position shape on the canvas~

-Step 6: Draw square shapes
+~Step 6: Draw square shapes~

-Step 7: If "touch" a square, it fades away and you see... the man behind the mask
+~Step 7: If "touch" a square, it goes away and you see... the man behind the mask~

 References: